The importance of customer satisfaction cannot be overstated.

 If you go down the mobile app route, you may as well go all the way.
 Email sign-up boxes aren’t as compelling as they used to be, which has paved the way for push notifications.

 Once you have the list, it’s possible to tailor personalized push messages based on the data you collect.

 French fashion company La Redoute used this tool to conquer their abandoned cart problem, boosting customer engagement with personalized messages that encouraged people to return and complete their purchases.

 #7.
 Instant Messaging

 Live chat may be the go-to for many companies now, but customer service on instant messaging isn’t a bad alternative.
-In some cases, it’s an option that many customers prefer over live chat.
+In some cases, it’s an option that many customers prefer over live chat, as they still get the experience of a one-to-one conversation in real-time.